糖心vlog官网观看

 Here are the median salaries and projected growth rates for roles with a master鈥檚 degree as the typical entry-level education, according to the BLS []:

-OccupationMedian salary (2023)Growth rate (2023-2033)
+OccupationMedian salary (2024)Growth rate (2024-2034)

-Computer and information research scientists$145,08026%
+Computer and information research scientists$100,000 or moreMuch faster than average

 An infographic that reads: A university degree built for you.
 Enjoy flexible scheduling and self-paced coursework.